-Brand X currently manage five properties for the performing, visual arts, live music, creative retail and business start-up communities as part of the TWT CREATIVE PRECINCT in St Leonards; along with TEMPE JETS in Tempe for live and recording musicians.
+Brand X currently manage six properties for the performing, visual arts, live music, creative retail and business start-up communities as part of the TWT CREATIVE PRECINCT in St Leonards; along with the EAST SYDNEY COMMUNITY AND ARTS CENTRE in Darlinghurst for the performing arts and TEMPE JETS for live and recording musicians.

 Opened in June 2005, the organisation traded for 4 years from the top-floor of a warehouse on Queen Street in Chippendale.
 Over that time the studio serviced 18,132 artists with rehearsal studio space.
 This studio closed in June 2009.

 In September 2008, Brand X managed the FraserStudios facility for Frasers Property who introduced a new initiative to make creative use of vacant warehouse space in the old Kent Brewery development site on Broadway.
 Three warehouses at 10-14 Kensington Street, Chippendale were temporarily transformed into a multi-disciplinary art space made possible through Frasers Property Australia, City of Sydney and Arts NSW.
 FraserStudios was returned to the developer in July 2012.

 In September 2010, Heffron Hall in Darlinghurst was made available to service the performing arts community with subsidised rehearsal space for inner-city artists, made possible through an accommodation grant from the City of Sydney.
 This resource closed for redeveloped in 2014.

 In July 2013, Brand X was approached by the management of The Palace Studio in Marrickville to work as a booking agent for their dance studio during business hours.
 This facility was then made available to Sydney’s dance community outside of the managements after-hours Belly Dancing school until their client base grew to be self-sufficient by 2016.